-On 29 November at the Bangkok Art and Culture Centre (BACC), the Women Human Rights Defenders Collective in Thailand organised an event to mark the 2022 International Women Human Rights Defenders (WHRDs) Day with the presence of representatives from various networks.
+On 29 November at the Bangkok Art and Culture Centre (BACC), the Women Human Rights Defenders Collective in Thailand organized an event to mark the 2022 International Women Human Rights Defenders (WHRDs) Day with the presence of representatives from various networks.
 It was a space for discussion about the importance and value of work contributed by mothers and caregivers at home.
-And it was part of the campaign to demand a constitutional amendment on “care income” to raise the public awareness about the value of care work and fair compensation.
-It was also a chance for movements and alliances to explore the possibilities to develop recommendations and action plans to advocate for these issues through political parties and the public awareness raising.
+It was part of the campaign to demand a constitutional amendment on “care income” to raise public awareness about the value of care work and fair compensation.
+It was also a chance for movements and alliances to explore the possibilities of developing recommendations and action plans to advocate for these issues through political parties and public awareness raising.

 For more information, reference the joint statement “Care Income Now!” which was published by the Global Women’s Strike (GWS) in 2020.